purescript/documentation/guides/Getting-Started.md

 #### Compiling a Solution

-Now that we've seen how to use `psci` to reach the answer, let's move our solution into a source file and compile it.
+Now that we've seen how to use the REPL to reach the answer, let's move our solution into a source file and compile it.

 Create a new text file `src/Euler.purs` and copy the following code: